CDSeattleMEAN052017/jack_brounstein/readme.md

 ### Tuesday, April 16

 Angular 4!
-ES2016, TypeScript, and Components.
+ES2016, TypeScript, Components, and Event Listeners.

 We use the Angular command-line interface (CLI) to create/manage our Angular projects, but the platform doesn't do a great job of explaining how to get or use it.
 You can find details [here](https://cli.angular.io/), but the important commands are: